PaperPrototype/Intro-Voxel-Terrain-in-Unity/README.md

 this course is still being written as you read this.
 Breaking changes may be introduced.
 Join the Discord for a changelog and one-on-one help from me https://discord.gg/Gp7YEUkVHC

 # License
 The content of all files ending in ".md" remain the sole property of Abdiel Lopez, unless otherwise specified.
-The source code taught in the course is licensed under the MIT license.
+The source code snippets in the course are licensed under the MIT license.
 A complete Unity project containing all the source code can be found here https://github.com/PaperPrototype/Voxel-Terrain-System